Top 50 flagship stores in the world

-One thing they universally are is the lead store for a brand or retail chain, which means they typically have the best in products, design and technology.
+One thing they have in common is they are the lead store for a brand or retail chain, which means they typically have the best in products, design and technology.
 And that means there’s a lot that can be learned from them.

 These are the stores that our retail consultants think act as a true showcase for the brand, that draw customers in, that create an experience and are a destination in their own right.

-Many brands have multiple flagship stores around the world, each with its own unique traits, so the rule is that each brand or retailer can only appear once on the list.
+Many brands have multiple flagship stores around the world, each with its own unique traits, so the only rule is that each brand or retailer can only appear once on the list.

 1. Apple (New York)